fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/14_lambda_expressions/01_trailing_return_type.md

         [](int x) -> int // lambda expression
 ```

 Now you should notice lambda looks very similar to the function with trailing return type.
-It just doesn't have name (has `[]` instead) and does not need `auto` to express trailing return type.
+It just doesn't have a name (has `[]` instead) and does not need `auto` to express trailing return type.

 **Lambdas use only trailing return type.
 They can not specify return type before parameters.**